bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 In learning modern Javascript, ChatGPT was incredibly helpful.
-I had a strong idea of what I wanted to accomplish, knew the basics of the primitives in the language, but I unclear on some of the details.
+I had a strong idea of what I wanted to accomplish, knew the basics of the primitives in the language, but I was unclear on some of the details.
 For example, I asked ChatGPT to explain :code:`let` vs. :code:`var` vs. no declaration (had a bug related to it).
 Module imports were another new thing (as I understand).
 And one thing I found super frustrating was getting the styling (CSS) right on the HTML (even